Amazon SageMaker Pricing: Options, Examples, and 7 Ways to Cut Costs

 1. Choose Appropriate Inference Options

-Inference costs can vary significantly depending on the deployment method chosen.
-SageMaker supports several inference options: real-time endpoints, batch transform, and serverless inference.
+Inference costs vary significantly depending on the deployment method.
+SageMaker supports real-time endpoints, batch transform, and serverless inference.

 2. Implement Multi-Model Endpoints (MME)

-To get the most out of MMEs, organize models into Amazon S3 prefixes and monitor loading times.
-Use caching strategies to keep frequently accessed models in memory and configure memory allocation based on model sizes to prevent performance degradation.
+Organize models into Amazon S3 prefixes, monitor loading times, and configure memory allocation based on model sizes to prevent performance degradation.

 3. Automate Resource Management

-Manual oversight of machine learning resources can lead to unused instances and unnecessary costs.
-SageMaker provides automation tools like Lifecycle Configurations, Pipelines, and the Scheduler to help manage compute lifecycles.
+Manual oversight of ML resources leads to unused instances and unnecessary costs.
+Key automation tools include:

 4. Optimize Data Storage